cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 The nonce MAY be public or predictable.
 It can be a counter, the output of a permutation, or a generator with a long period.

-With AEGIS-128L and AEGIS-128X, random nonces can safely encrypt up to 2<sup>48</sup> messages using the same key with negligible (~ 2<sup>-33</sup>, to align with NIST guidelines) collision probability.
+With AEGIS-128L and AEGIS-128X, random nonces can safely encrypt up to 2<sup>48</sup> messages using the same key with negligible (~2<sup>-33</sup>, to align with NIST guidelines) collision probability.

 With AEGIS-256 and AEGIS-256X, random nonces can be used with no practical limits.

-### Key Commitment
+### Committing Security

-An authentication tag may verify under multiple keys, nonces, or associated data, but AEGIS is assumed to be key committing in the receiver-binding game, preventing common attacks when used with low-entropy keys such as passwords.
+An authentication tag may verify under multiple keys, nonces, or associated data, but AEGIS is assumed to be key committing in the receiver-binding game.
+This mitigates common attacks when used with low-entropy keys such as passwords.
 Finding distinct keys and/or nonces that successfully verify the same `(ad, ct, tag)` tuple is expected to require ~2<sup>64</sup> attempts with a 128-bit authentication tag and ~2<sup>128</sup> attempts with a 256-bit tag.

 AEGIS is fully committing in the restricted setting where an adversary cannot control the associated data.
 As shown in {{IR23}}, with the ability to alter the associated data, it is possible to efficiently find multiple keys that will verify the same authenticated ciphertext.

 Protocols mandating a fully committing scheme without that restriction can provide the associated data as input to a cryptographic hash function and use the output as the `ad` parameter of the `Encrypt` and `Decrypt` functions.
-The selected hash function must ensure a minimum of 128-bit preimage resistance.
+The selected hash function must ensure a minimum of 128-bit collision and preimage resistance.
 An instance of such a function is SHA-256 {{!RFC6234}}.

 Alternatively, the associated data can be fed into a collision-resistant KDF, such as HKDF {{!RFC5869}}, via the `info` input to derive the `key` parameter.
 The `ad` parameter can then be left empty.
 Note that the `salt` input MUST NOT be used since large salts get hashed, which affects commitment.
 Furthermore, this requires values concatenated to form the `info` input to be unambiguously encoded, like by appending their lengths.

 ### Multi-User Security

 AEGIS nonces match the size of the key.
-AEGIS-128L and AEGIS-128X feature 128-bit nonces, offering an extra 32 bits compared to the commonly used AEADs in IETF protocols.
+AEGIS-128L and AEGIS-128X feature 128-bit nonces, offering an extra 32 bits compared to the commonly used AEADs in IETF protocols at the time of writing.
 The AEGIS-256 and AEGIS-256X variants provide even larger nonces.
 With 192 random bits, 64 bits remain available to optionally encode additional information.

 In all these variants, unused nonce bits can encode a key identifier, enhancing multi-user security.
-If every key has a unique identifier, multi-target attacks don't provide any advantage over single-target attacks.
+If every key has a unique identifier, multi-target attacks do not provide any advantage over single-target attacks.

 ## Implementation Security

-If tag verification fails, the unverified plaintext and the computed message authentication tag MUST NOT be released.
-As shown in {{VV18}}, even a partial leak of the plaintext without verification would facilitate chosen ciphertext attacks.
+If tag verification fails, the unverified plaintext and computed authentication tag MUST NOT be released.
+As shown in {{VV18}}, even a partial leak of the plaintext without verification facilitates chosen ciphertext attacks.

-The security of AEGIS against timing and physical attacks is limited by the implementation of the underlying `AESRound()` function.
-Failure to implement `AESRound()` in a fashion safe against timing and physical attacks, such as differential power analysis, timing analysis, or fault injection attacks, may lead to leakage of secret key material or state information.
-The exact mitigations required for timing and physical attacks also depend on the threat model in question.
+The security of AEGIS against timing and physical attacks is limited by the implementation of the underlying `AESRound` function.
+Failure to implement `AESRound` in a fashion safe against timing and physical attacks, such as differential power analysis, timing analysis, or fault injection attacks, may lead to leakage of secret key material or state information.
+The exact mitigations required for timing and physical attacks depend on the threat model in question.

 Regardless of the variant, the `key` and `nonce` are only required by the `Init` function; other functions only depend on the resulting state.
 Therefore, implementations can overwrite ephemeral keys with zeros right after the last `Update` call of the initialization function.

 ## Security Guarantees

-AEGIS-256 offers 256-bit message security against plaintext and state recovery, whereas AEGIS-128L offers 128-bit security.
+AEGIS-256 offers 256-bit security against plaintext and state recovery, whereas AEGIS-128L offers 128-bit security.

 Under the assumption that the secret key is unknown to the attacker, all AEGIS variants offer at least 128-bit security against forgery attacks.